Steps to import the JSON of a Grafana dashboard:

 grafana_dashboard: "1"

-name: graph-services-response-times
+name: graph-services

 namespace: monitoring